MeganJS/startup/notes.md

 <sub>subscript</sub><sup>superscript</sup> ~~I want you to be able to read this while pretending that you can't~~

 > indenting (handy for quotes!)
+## Notes for React
+This past weekend I learned that you need your images folder to be named 'public' in order to use it.
+Who knew!
+Also localStorage is very useful, modals are surprisingly easy with bootstrap. and npm run dev

 ## Notes for Sept.
 11, 2024:
 Today I learned to always pull from Github when I start working and commit whenever I make large changes, or at the end of a coding session.